 The first process I managed to restart was psychosexual development.
 I had figured out the connection between my sexual shame, depersonalisation, and difficulties with girls in my late teens.
 During a sexual experience I deliberately connected with my 17-year-old self who had struggled with all this.

 A lot of pain came to the surface.
 A few days later I felt a massive shift.
 I didn’t know it at the time, but I had met the conditions for restarting my psychosexual development process.
-This ultimately led to an entirely new, feminine-centric sexual paradigm—what I term The Journey from the Genitals to the Heart.
+This ultimately led to an entirely new, feminine-centric sexual paradigm.

 2. Mother-child development process